mfincker/Mega-Map/docs/replicating-the-site.md

 # Replicating the NC COVID Support project

-Created by the Bay Area Mega Map team
+Created by the Bay Community team.

-Pieces of this code has been adapted from [Code for Chapel Hill](http://www.codeforchapelhill.com/) part of [Code for America](https://www.codeforamerica.org/)
+This code has been adapted from the [NC Covid Support repository](https://github.com/code-for-chapel-hill/NC-COVID-Support/), designed by [Code for Chapel Hill](http://www.codeforchapelhill.com/) part of [Code for America](https://www.codeforamerica.org/)

 ## Introduction

-Thank you for your interest in replicating the Bay Area Mega Map Support project to enable you to create a new site for your own state / area.
+Thank you for your interest in replicating the Bay Community project to enable you to create a new site for your own state / area.

 ## Code of conduct

 This project and everyone participating in it, is governed by our [Code of Conduct](code_of_conduct.md).
 By cloning the project and working with us, you are expected to uphold this code.
-Please report unacceptable behavior to [contact@nccovidsupport.org](mailto:contact@nccovidsupport.org).
+Please report unacceptable behavior to [hi@bayareacommunity.org](mailto:hi@bayareacommunity.org).

 ## Table of contents